OUR FREE "MEETUP

 you get started, email those particular

-attendees and ask, OR contact me and we can make arrangements to get you
+attendees and ask, OR contact me (LynnLandes@gmail.com) and we can make arrangements to get you

-way to meet others and and see the city!
+that this is a fun skill, as well as a great way to socialize and and see the city!
 For

 those who post meetups, please allow 2 weeks before the meetup date.
 Also,